 3.x.5 Functional Configuration Audit (FCA): This paragraph is an engineering responsibility and must be provided by engineering.

 1.5 Summary of the Four Elements of CM.
 The following paragraphs explain, in general, the purpose of each Configuration Management paragraph to be added to the SOW.
-More detailed information can be gained from reading the MIL-STD 973 paragraphs themselves.

 1.5.1 Configuration Identification.
 This is the process of establishing the baselines, selecting appropriate Configuration Items (CI's) and assuring that these CI's are properly identified.
 In general, any item requiring logistics support or designated for separate procurement is a CI.
 Identification involves labeling and marking of hardware to assure correlation between the documentation, and CI and assignment of hardware serial numbers and lot numbers, as required, to establish CI effectivity for each configuration.
 The baselines involved with trainer acquisition are Functional and Product.
 The functional baseline consists primarily of the SOW and the Specification (i.e. system requirements) and is produced by the Government.
 The Product baseline consists of engineering detail drawings, engineering documentation, ILS documentation, and other technical documentation (physical characteristics) and is produced by the Contractor.
 Configuration documentation provides the specific technical description of an item at any point in time.
 Baselines, plus approved changes to those baselines, constitute the current approved configuration identification.